Dando18/Dando18.github.io/_posts/2022-03-16-ml-madness.md

 <br />

 ## Real Life Performance
+Here are the scores of each bracket at the end of the round of 32.
-I will update this once the actual 2022 tournament is over...
+I will update this with the final results once the 2022 tournament is over...

+<div id="ml-madness-results-plot"></div>